-7) Adjusting the OS startup time, checking the network setting, checking the root file system, checking the firewall setting, synchronizing the server time, and checking the SELinux setting.
+7) Adjusting the OS startup time, checking the network setting, checking the firewall setting, synchronizing the server time, and disabling the power saving function.

-For each procedure, see "Settings after configuring hardware." in "Determining a system configuration" in the Installation and Configuration Guide.
+For each procedure, see "Settings after configuring hardware" in "Determining a system configuration" in the Installation and Configuration Guide.